Automatik/Detect-Chessboard-FEN/README.md

 - Make more precise the segmentation of the chessboard, also in cases in which the black frame is not perfectly intact due to image conditions
 - Find another method faster and more precise for identify the chessboard's orientation instead for _template matching_
 - Increase the dataset to reduce the number of pieces not classified correctly

+_More infos, descriptions and visual steps with images in the PDF file "Presentazione.pdf" (in italian)_